8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20210601/content.md

 - [Int. equities, 0, 2, 1.22]
 ---

+# June 1, 2021 paycheck

+{!!dateblock!!}

+{!!data!!}

 I increased the contribution to my 401(k) by 2 percent; 13 percent for this paycheck.

 Received a bonus this pay period.
 This is also supposed to be the paycheck where I take money from the Profit account and split it to other accounts.

 In other words, this is a super payday.

 For the sake of transparency, and in case I haven’t mentioned already, I actually get paid biweekly; not on the first and fifteenth.
 I try to only make the moves and payments in a way that they settle by the first and fifteenth.
 For all paychecks I’ll have the weekend to develop a plan before money will actually move.
 For most paychecks, I’ll have about a week to settle into a plan.

 I’ve been doing some math to verify being able to reach the FI number in 10 years.
 I need 250 [.USD](United States Dollars) per pay for the Roth IRA, 150 USD for the [.HSA](Health Savings Account), and at least 871 USD to my taxable accounts.
 That’s 1,271 USD in total.
 I’ve already contributed what I can to the Roth for 2020 and 2021.
 722 USD per, biweekly paycheck to the 401(k) would get the maximum annual employee contribution and employer match.

 Having the hard minimum dollar amounts should help make informed, percent-based decisions given my current context.

 If the percentages don't hit the numbers, I know I should adjust.
 If the percentages overshoot the numbers, then I know I have some flexibility.
 When I feel income-stable and feel my risk tolerance and capacity is high, I’ll probably increase what gets sent to investments; otherwise, I’ll probably send more to the Runway account.